Exploring Guanaja’s South Cayes For Bonefish & Permit

 Non-Angling Activities and Options

 For non-anglers, the Bay Islands offer a multitude of activities and attractions.
-Roatán, Guanaja, and Utila are rated among the world’s top dive destinations and are the perfect place for a beginner or experienced divers and snorkelers.
+Roatán, Guanaja, and Utila are rated among the world’s top dive destinations and are the perfect place for beginners or experienced divers and snorkelers.
 Other activities include sea kayaking, hiking, birding, island tours, jungle trips to the mainland, classes on local cooking, and more.
 There are several small settlements on Guanaja that can be explored and the main island offers trails and hiking opportunities, jungle waterfalls, and more.
 Even if you don’t dive, plan on at least snorkeling.
 Snorkeling in Guanaja is safe and you can swim along vibrant coral reefs for miles.
 There is extra snorkel gear at the Lodge, but it’s a good idea to bring at least a mask custom fit for you.

 Internet / Communications